NYPL-Simplified/Simplified-iOS/README.md

 11. Delete "libADEPT.a" and "libAdobe Content Filter.a" from "Link Binary with Libraries" for the "SimplyE" target.
 12. Build.

+**Notes:** Carthage is used for experimental dependencies related to unsupported functionality.
+Do not use carthage in SimplyE at this moment.

 # Contributing

 This codebase follows [Google's Objective-C Style Guide](https://google.github.io/styleguide/objcguide.xml)